SNAP Benefits in Minnesota: How to Apply and Qualify

 How to Use Your SNAP Benefits in Minnesota

-After your SNAP application is approved, it's time to learn how to use your benefits, what you can buy, and where.
+After your SNAP application is approved, you'll want to understand how to use your benefits for eligible items at participating stores.

 What is an EBT Card and How to Use it?